pantheon-systems/documentation/source/content/global-cdn.md

 </Enablement>

+## Benefits of Pantheon's Global CDN

+Global CDN is SOC 2 compliant and offers protection against DDoS attacks that target network layers (layer3/4) or application layers (layer7).
+DDoS attacks vary in method, but all have the same goal of interfering with content on your site.

+Pantheon's Global CDN also uses origin shields for additional protection.
+Origin shields protect sites from traffic overloads while maintaining high availability and redundancy in your setup.
+Origin shields help reduce the risk of DDoS attacks.

 ## How Does It Work?

 Global CDN takes Pantheon's high-performance page and asset caching system (Varnish) and pushes it out globally.
-Rather than requests coming all the way to our primary datacenter, we terminate HTTPS and serve pages from a location much closer to the end-user.
+Rather than requests coming all the way to our primary data center, we terminate HTTPS and serve pages from a location much closer to the end-user.
 This speeds up the time to render a web-page significantly.

 - The Global CDN cache strategy eliminates "cache sharding," in which the same content needs to be cached in separate edge cache instances.
 This results in higher cache hit rates.